 Land use is an important element of any transportation system.
-Figure 1 in the Land Use Element shows the land use in Brier.
+Figure 1 in the Land Use Element above shows the land use in Brier.
 The majority of Brier's land use (over 80%) is zoned for single-family residential.
-Neighborhood business (commercial) land use is restricted by zoning to a 2.5-acre area.
+Neighborhood business (commercial) land use is restricted by zoning to a two and one half-acre area.
 As a result, Brier residents travel outside of Brier for shopping and employment.
 There are no major City destinations that attract large volumes of traffic to the City.
 Within Brier, land use such as neighborhood businesses, parks, and schools are trip destinations for residents.
 These destinations include:

 - Brier Park

 - Brierwood Park

 - Bobcat Park

 - Locust Creek Park

 - City Lights Woods Park

 - Brier Patch Park

 - Brier Horse Arena

 - Brier Elementary School

 - Brier Terrace Middle School

 - Brier City Hall

 - Brier Library

 - Brier Community Church

 - Saint Paul's Orthodox Church

-- Brier Neighborhood Business Area
+- Brier neighborhood business area